 Each year in the United States, at least 2 million people become infected with bacteria that are resistant to antibiotics and at least 23,000 people die as a direct result of these infections.
 Many more people die from other conditions that were complicated by an antibiotic-resistant infection.
 Learn more at: CDC: Get Smart About Antibiotics Week.

 Washing your hands and getting the flu vaccine are two important ways to protect yourself from disease.
 Learn more at:CDC: Wash Your Hands, and CDC: Flu Vaccine.
 Also, watch our videos below.

-There will be a meeting of the Lake Cumberland District Board of Health on September 6th, 2016, at the Russell County Health Department at 7:00 pm EST/6:00 pm CST.
+There will be a meeting of the Lake Cumberland District Board of Health on December 6th, 2016, at the Russell County Health Department at 7:00 pm EST/6:00 pm CST.
 This meeting is open to the public and complies with all open meeting laws consistent with KRS 61.805 to 61.850.

 Sam was awarded for helping teach a child who had made a mess in the bathroom the responsibility of cleaning after themselves and for teaching the child proper hand washing technique.

 Pictured L to R: Sabrina Prater, HANDS Team Leader, Clinton; Jennifer Brown, HANDS Specialist, Clinton; Shawn D. Crabtree, Executive Director.
 Jennifer was awarded for providing a meal gift card for a family and for helping them secure transportation to Nashville to stay with a premature child.